openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 : Data that is presented to a specific verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.

 Verifiable Presentation (VP):
-:  A Holder-signed Credential whose authenticity can be cryptographically verified to provide Cryptographic Holder Binding.
-Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].
+:  A Holder-signed Credential whose integrity can be cryptographically verified to provide Cryptographic Holder Binding.
+It can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].

 W3C Verifiable Presentation:
 :  A Verifiable Presentations compliant to the [@VC_DATA] specification.